-1.9 Pursuant to an agreement dated 22 March 2010, the Council's social housing stock was transferred to the Developer (the Stock Transfer Agreement).
-The Stock Transfer Agreement between the Council and the Developer included a legal obligation requiring the Developer to undertake a programme of property improvements known as Decent Homes; these are well underway across the transferred housing stock.

-- 1.10 Whilst considering the programme of improvement that needed to be undertaken, stock condition surveys undertaken on behalf of the Developer gave rise to concerns as to whether refurbishment was actually a viable option or whether, in some circumstances it might be more beneficial and sustainable to replace homes in the poorest condition with new properties.
-In 2013 the Developer began exploring regeneration-based alternatives for the housing stock on the Estates. - 1.11 Since 2014, the Council has been exploring the regeneration of the Estates in consultation with residents, the Mayor of London's office, Transport for London and other interested parties as well as with the Developer.
-The Developer has also been actively consulting and engaging with residents and homeowners on the Estates about the possibility of regeneration.
-As well as active engagement, the Council have analysed the evidence provided by the Developer to support the case for regeneration.
-The Council and the Developer signed the 10 Commitments in September 2014 (Appendix 2) which have provided the backbone of the project to ensure that residents remain at the heart of decision-making. - 1.12 In order to take the Scheme forward, the Council took the in-principle decision to explore the production of an 'Estates Local Plan'.
+- 1.13 Pursuant to an agreement dated 22 March 2010, the Council's social housing stock which included properties within the Estates was transferred to the Developer (the Stock Transfer Agreement).
+The Stock Transfer Agreement included a legal obligation requiring the Developer to undertake a programme of property improvements to bring the transferred stock in line with the requirements of the Government's Decent Homes Standard (the Decent Homes Programme) (Document 53). - 1.14 Whilst considering the Decent Homes Programme, stock condition surveys procured by the Developer generated concerns that refurbishment was not a viable option but rather that it might be more beneficial and sustainable to completely replace those homes in the poorest condition. - 1.15 In 2013, the Developer began considering regeneration-based alternatives for the housing stock on the Estates and since 2014, the Council has been exploring the regeneration of the Estates in consultation with residents, the Mayor of London's office, Transport for London, the Developer and other interested parties.
+The Developer has also been actively consulting and engaging with residents and homeowners on the Estates about the possibility of regeneration. - 1.16 As well as active engagement, the Council have analysed the evidence provided by the Developer to support the case for regeneration.
+The Council and the Developer signed the 10 Commitments (Document 31) in September 2014 which have provided the backbone of the project to ensure that residents remain at the heart of decision-making. - 1.17 In order to take the Scheme forward, the Council took the in-principle decision to explore the production of an 'Estates Local Plan'.
 In January 2016, the Council resolved to consult on the draft Estates Local Plan and also resolved to finalise a revised delivery timetable for the implementation of the Decent Homes Programme on the Estates with the Developer.
 The Council then undertook to prepare and consult on the Estates Local Plan to guide and support the regeneration of the Estates.
-The Estates Local Plan was formally adopted by the Council as part of the Development Plan in February 2018.
+The Estates Local Plan was formally adopted by the Council as part of the Development Plan in February 2018 (Document 44).